Image

 Lodging

 Lodging accommodations are available on campus for those traveling to attend.
-Checkin/out will be open on the 9th and 15th for those who want to arrive the day before / leave morning after workshops.
+Checkin will be open on the 15th and checkout available on the 23rd for those who want to arrive the day before / leave morning after workshops.